SAP/luigi/docs/luigi-client-api.md

 Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** client permissions as specified in the navigation node.

-### afterInit

-Hides the app loading spinner.
-This function works only in combination with the Luigi configuration `settings.loadingSpinner.delayHideUntilAfterInit`.
-Read more about the (app loading spinner)[luigi-ux-features.md].

 ### sendCustomMessage

 Sends a custom message to the Luigi Core application.